All about the different types of grasses of Southern Africa

 There are more than 10,000 identified grass species in the world and many more that have yet to be classified.
 So, to stop us from getting tangled up trying to understand this type of South African vegetation, let’s tease through the different types of grasses by taking a look at their different categories.

-The different types of grasses of South Africa
+The different types of grasses of Southern Africa

 Today scientists classify the different types of grasses according to their spikelet structure, anatomy of the leaf blade, starch grain structure, cytology, embryo structure and photosynthetic physiology.
 This basically means that what matters is how the plants grow, how they look when they’re mature and how they produce and store their food.